javascript-2020/simple-server/README.md

 # simple-server
 a simple nodejs http/s server - no dependencies

+note: as of 18-09-22 , under development - expect changes

 designed for **personal use** and to be as simple as possible --- dont push it too hard

 ## file download